Ad115/RNAseq-pipeline/logs/project_log.md

 - Consulting with Dr. Varela, he told me that that was problematic, but that maybe we could extract some useful information from that, so we need to check with Vijay.

+## September 16

+- The SAM to BAM convertion script was reformatted to be run with the new files and the process is now running.